Cervical screening

 No. Cervical screening is a routine test performed on people without any symptoms.
 The aim is to look for problems in cervical cells that could become cancer in the future.
 A cervical screening test would not be used as an investigation for irregular bleeding (but you should still attend for your cervical screening test when invited).

-Note: if you get any of the following symptoms, you should see your GP:
+If you get any of the following symptoms, you should see your GP as soon as possible, even if you have recently had a normal smear test.

 Bleeding after having sex (called postcoital bleeding).